CHIPAsia/chip-mobile-examples/ionic-react/readme.md

     xcrun simctl list
     ```
     if you are not, you need to set up on your XCode.
+3. If you encounter an error like this, open your XCode to update your iOS simulator
+    ```
+    CoreSimulator is out of date.
+    ```
-3. If you encounter an error like this
+4. If you encounter an error like this
     ```
     error: unable to open configuration settings file
     ```